 All the world’s a stage…

-…especially the large flat bits in front of all the rows of seats that occupy the 40+ theaters dotted around London’s West End.
+…especially the large flat bits in front of all the rows of seats that occupy the 40+ theatres dotted around London’s West End.
 Those parts are particularly stage-like.
 It’s probably why they call it Theatreland.
-But it has oh-so-much more going on that just riveting drama (a full list of which we have HERE).
+But it has oh-so-much more going on that just riveting drama (a full list of which we have in our guide to London Theatre Shows On Now).
 And we’ve plotted out the perfect route for you to take if you want to take it on by foot.

 Get yourself to Piccadilly Circus for the start of the tour and enjoy the show:

 Piccadilly Circus Station

 Where better to start a tour of the theatre district than at a circus.
 This part of London’s West End is catnip for tourists, but there’s much more going on than simply the bright lights and the famous statue, including some great shopping, bars, and restaurants.

 Exiting the station, Criterion Theatre will be facing you and along Coventry Street you’ll find The Comedy Store and Prince of Wales Theatre.

 Current productions: The Comedy About a Bank Robbery, The Book of Mormon.